samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `accessKeyId` (*Type inferred from the provided value*): The AWS Access Key.
+* `accessKeyId` (string; *Type inferred from the provided string value*): The AWS Access Key.
 Console display name: "AWS Access Key".
 * `region` (string): The AWS Region.
 Console display name: "AWS Region".
-* `secretAccessKey` (*Type inferred from the provided value*): The AWS Access Secret.
+* `secretAccessKey` (string; *Type inferred from the provided string value*): The AWS Access Secret.
 Console display name: "AWS Access Secret".

 Example: